Gentleman (1993 film): Casting and filming

 The initial story revolved the militancy of a Brahmin youth.
 Shankar wanted Kamal Haasan to play the lead at this stage, but he refused because he felt the story was too similar to Guru (1980) in which he acted and did not like Shankar's take on the concept.
 When Arjun was approached, he was reluctant.
-According to him, no directors wanted to make a film with him until the success of Sevagan (1992) which was directed by Arjun himself.
+According to him, at a time when he was struggling no directors wanted to cast him in their films until the success of Sevagan (1992) which was directed by Arjun himself.
 Therefore, when Shankar approached him with the script of Gentleman, he decided to decline without listening to the script just as he did to a few other directors.
 But he listened to the script after much persuasion and, impressed by the story, decided to do it.
+Madhubala was cast after Shankar was impressed with her performance in Roja (1992).

 The song "Chikku Bukku Rayile" was mostly shot at Egmore railway station.
 The climax scene where a student kills the antagonist in a suicide bombing was inspired from the assassination of the then President of Sri Lanka, Ranasinghe Premadasa.
 Kunjumon insisted that Shankar rewrite the climax by adding this element, much to the dissatisfaction of Arjun, who felt that his heroism would be diluted.
 However, Kunjumon remained adamant and it was shot as per his wish.
 The filming took seven months to be completed.